Prompt executors

 Pre-defined prompt executors

-For faster setup, Koog provides the ready-to-use executor implementations for common providers.
+For faster setup, Koog provides ready-to-use executor implementations for common providers in both Kotlin and Java.

 The following table includes the pre-defined single-provider executors